avistudios/avi-geth/metamask-network.md

 > **Ticker notice:**
 > The ticker “AVI” is also used by other projects on other chains.
 Until
-> major indexers and price oracles support AVI Coin Mainnet directly,
+> major indexers and price oracles support AVI Coin directly,
 > any “AVI” price you see in wallets or portfolio apps may refer to a
 > different asset.
 Always treat the on-chain balance on Chain ID 369369
-> (AVI Coin Mainnet) as the source of truth.
+> (AVI Coin) as the source of truth.